VHDL/PoC/docs/References/Licenses/BSDLicense_Cocotb.rst

 ..
 Note::
    This is a local copy of the `(Revised) BSD License <https://www.github.com/VLSI-EDA/PoC/tree/master/lib/cocotb/LICENSE>`_ used in the Cocotb project.
-The original can be found in file ``LICENSE`` in the Cocotb source tree.
+The original can be found in file :file:`LICENSE` in the Cocotb source tree.

 ..
 TODO:: Check link to the lib/cocotb/LICENSE file.